Drue Heinz

 Doreen Mary Heinz (née English; March 8, 1915 – March 30, 2018), known as Drue Heinz, was a British-born American actress, philanthropist, arts patron, and socialite.
-She was the publisher of the literary magazine The Paris Review (1993 to 2007), co-founded Ecco Press, founded literary retreats and endowed the Drue Heinz Literature Prize among others.
+She was the publisher of the literary magazine The Paris Review (1993 to 2007), co-founded Ecco Press, founded literary retreats and endowed the Drue Heinz Literature Prize, among other initiatives.
 She was married to H. J. Heinz II, president of Heinz.

 Biography

-Born Doreen Mary English in Norfolk, England to Patrick Harry English, an army officer, and Edith English (née Wodehouse), she first married John Mackenzie Robertson with whom she had one daughter, Wendy Mackenzie.
+Born Doreen Mary English in Norfolk, England, to Patrick Harry English, an army officer, and Edith English (née Wodehouse), she first married John Mackenzie Robertson, with whom she had one daughter, Wendy Mackenzie.
 Her second husband was Dale Wilford Maher, the first Secretary of the U. S. Legation in Johannesburg, South Africa (died 1948).
 They had a daughter Marigold Randall.
 In 1953, Drue became the third wife of H. J. Heinz II (1908–87), then president of Heinz company and heir to the Heinz fortune.
-With Heinz she became the stepmother of John Heinz (1938–91) who later became a Pennsylvania United States Senator.
+She was the stepmother of John Heinz (1938–91), who later became a United States Senator from Pennsylvania.

-Prior to her marriage to Heinz she was an actress.
+Prior to her marriage to Heinz, she was an actress.
 As "Doreen English" she had a small role in the 1948 movie Uneasy Terms, which starred Michael Rennie.
-Using the name Drue Mallory, she was cast in three 1950 movies, Please Believe Me, starring Deborah Kerr, Three Came Home and Breakthrough.
+Using the name Drue Mallory, she was cast in three 1950 movies: Please Believe Me, starring Deborah Kerr, Three Came Home and Breakthrough.

 The Heinz home in Pittsburgh was called "Goodwood", in Sewickley Heights.
-They also had an apartment in New York's Upper East Side, and a winter retreat in Hobe Sound, Florida.
+They also had an apartment in New York's Upper East Side and a winter retreat in Hobe Sound, Florida.
 For many years, their British home was Ascot Place at North Ascot in Winkfield, Berkshire.
 Heinz would buy houses, restore them and turn them into writers' retreats.
 She purchased Hawthornden Castle, a medieval fortress outside Edinburgh, Scotland and made it into a place for writers to live and work called the Hawthornden Literary Retreat.
 The Heinz Italian home, called Villa Maresi, was on Lake Como in the town of Griante.
 She called it "Casa Ecco", and writers would go there for discussions.
-"She was very close to Tom Wolfe, Norman Mailer, Andy Warhol, Harold Pinter and Antonia Fraser," according to Daniel Halpern, founder of Ecco Press.
+"She was very close to Tom Wolfe, Norman Mailer, Andy Warhol, Harold Pinter and Antonia Fraser", according to Daniel Halpern, founder of Ecco Press.